kpatenio/quoi-flask-backend/README.md

 deactivate
 ```

+### Docker
+Using Docker would be the preferred way to containerize this app, serving as a better alternative to `venv`s.
+However, I currently do not have Docker setup.
+This section is in my TODO list!

 ## Running the Server
 At the moment, the server can only be run by executing the `app.py` file with your Python interpreter.
 Note that using `flask run` does not currently work!